lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >ftp://10.240.208.41/packages/CentOS-6.8-x86_64-DVD.iso

 If user is going to install RedHat, user just needs to download one ISO file, since both head node and yum source are packaged in a single ISO file.
-如果要安装的操作系统是redhat，需要用户提供redhat的iso文件，安装头结点的iso文件和作为LiCO的yum源的文件是同一个iso，因此只需要一个iso文件。

-##2.Download LiCO 下载LiCO
+##Download LiCO 下载LiCO

->**LiCO  Package URL 下载地址**
+>**LiCO  Package URL**
 >
 >ftp://10.240.208.41/Releases/

 #2.
-If install on an existed Cluster, please reference Appendix 2. 如果集群已经存在，请参考附录2
+If install on an existed Cluster, please reference Appendix 2

 LiCO support installing Web server on an existed cluster, but it still needs to meet some minimum requirements, please reference Appendix 2 for more information.
-LiCO支持集群已经存在的情况下部署LiCO的web界面。当然已经存在的集群还是要满足一定的要求，请直接参考附录2。

 #3.
-Config IMM IP and create IPMI account for nodes in cluster 配置集群中节点的IMM IP并创建IPMI账号
+Config IMM IP and create IPMI account for nodes in cluster

 Manually config IMM IP and Create IPMI account.
-手动配置IMM IP并创建IPMI账号

 >**NOTES:**
 >
 >1.
 IMM and IPMI account is the same for Rack Server and Next Scale, so user does not need to create the account for each of them.
-But for Flex server, user needs to create IPMI account separately. 对于RackServer和NextScale，IMM的账号和IPMI账号是一个账号，因此不需要单独创建IPMI账号，但是对于Flex Server来说，IPMI账号需要单独创建。
+But for Flex server, user needs to create IPMI account separately.
 >2.
 If Flex Server is setup up with IMM IP and IPMI account, we will treat Flex Server as Rack Server.
-Flex Server设置过imm的ip和创建ipmi账号以后，我们后续是将Flex server当做Rack Server 一样看待的。

 #4.
-Install Head Node 安装头节点
+Install Head Node
 - Step 0: Config raid of Head node, Raid1 is suggested.
-Skip if the raid is already reconfigured.  配置头结点的Raid，建议为raid1，如果已经配置，请忽略。
+Skip if the raid is already reconfigured.
-- Step 1: Install OS (CentOS 6.5/6.8 or RedHat 6.5/6.8) for Head node. 安装头节点OS( Centos6.5/6.8或者Redhat6.5/6.8）
+- Step 1: Install OS (CentOS 6.5/6.8 or RedHat 6.5/6.8) for Head node.

 >**NOTE:**
 >1.
-If you are using CentOS, please download image CentOS-*-DVD1.iso to install Head node.  如果Centos，使用下载的CentOS-*-DVD1.iso安装头节点的操作系统。
+If you are using CentOS, please download image CentOS-*-DVD1.iso to install Head node.
 >2.
-Please select English as the System language. 头结点系统请选择英文。
+Please select English as the System language.

 - Step 2:  Config hostname of Head node.
-Open "/etc/sysconfig/network" and change hostname to "mgt". 设置头节点的hostname, 在/etc/sysconfig/network中设置头节点hostname为mgt
+Open "/etc/sysconfig/network" and change hostname to "mgt".

 - Step 3: Setup IP of Head node's network card.
-There will be 3 IP addresses for a Head node.  设置头节点网卡的ip地址，头节点包括3个ip： Management Network (OS) IP, like 172.20.0.1 Application Network IP, like 172.22.0.1
+There will be 3 IP addresses for a Head node.

+    Management Network (OS) IP, e.g. 172.20.0.1
+    Application Network IP, e.g. 172.22.0.1
     Public Network IP (optional, for remote access to Head node).

-用于management-network（os）的ip，比如172.20.0.1
-用于application-network的ip,比如172.22.0.1
-用于public-network的ip地址，public ip是可选的，可以不设置，public ip用于在远程访问头结点。

 Edit "/etc/sysconfig/network-scripts/eth*" or "/etc/sysconfig/network-scripts/ib*" to setup network card.
-编辑/etc/sysconfig/network-scripts/eth* 或者 /etc/sysconfig/network-scripts/ib*来设置ip地址。
 [RUI] Errata, In Red Hat Linux, it uses files ifcfg-ethX for different network interface configuration.
 [RUI] What is IB?
 What is the difference>